Recently Published!

 Cleveland State Law Review Cited Five Times by the Supreme Court of the United States

 Big news!
-Cleveland State Law Review was recently cited by the Supreme Court of the United States in one of its biggest decisions this year.
+Cleveland State Law Review was recently cited by the Supreme Court of the United States in one of its biggest decisions in 2022.

 In the dissenting opinion of New York State Rifle & Pistol Association, Inc., et al. v.
 Bruen, et al., 142 S. Ct.
 2111 (2022), Justice Stephen Breyer cited two CSLR published articles by alumni Patrick J. Charles.
 Citing “The Faces of the Second Amendment Outside the Home: History Versus Ahistorical Standards of Review” four times and “The Faces of the Second Amendment Outside the Home, Take Two: How We Got Here and Why It Matters” one time, Justice Breyer utilized Charles’ articles to help illustrate how the interpretation of history restricting firearm usage was ignored by the Majority’s reliance on history and overall holding.